bahramiramazan/offset_similarity/README.md

 > 3. EqualProbR and Lexical Relation Classification ( Table5, Tabel6,)
-- For EqualProbR, we train on  lexical relation classification data set(EVALution, and on related Entities from wikidata)
+-  EqualProbR for word analogy, we train on  lexical relation classification data set(EVALution, and on related Entities from wikidata).
+This instruction also works for lexcial Relation classification in Table5.

 `data=['BLESS','EVALution','CogALexV','ROOT09', 'wikidata']`